Bhargavi84/Explore-Ireland-MS2/README.md

 ### **Surface**
 ___
-The webpage is Simple and white background, minimum design, easily accessible navigation bar, amazing images of "Explore Ireland".
+The webpage is simple and white background, minimum design, easily accessible navigation bar, amazing images of "Explore Ireland".
 This will allow users to explore the destination from their comfort zone, if they are looking for a guide to a specific location or just browsing for getting inspiration.

 ## Technologies Used
 ___
-### Languages Used
+### **Languages Used**
 ___
 * HTML5
 * CSS3